eclypse-org/eclypse/docs/source/overview/getting-started/events.rst

 - ``name`` *(str)*: The event name.
 - ``event_type``: The context where the event executes, (e.g., *"node"*, *"service"*, ...).
 It can be also None.
-- ``triggers``: A list of :class:`~eclypse_core.workflow.triggers.trigger.Trigger` objects, modelling the conditions that can activate the event.
+- ``triggers``: A list of :class:`~eclypse.workflow.triggers.trigger.Trigger` objects, modelling the conditions that can activate the event.
 - ``activates_on``: A more compact way to specify triggers, using a list of strings and tuples
 - ``trigger_condition``: Whether all triggers must activate or just one (*"all"* or *"any"*).
 - ``is_callback``: Whether the event is a post-trigger *callback*.